-All students have art, library, music, and physical education a minimum of once a week.
-Students in fourth grade may also participate in our strings (violin, viola or cello) program.
-All children are required to participate in physical education unless a doctor's notice is provided.
+All students have art, music, library, and physical education a minimum of once a week.
+All children are required to participate in physical education unless a doctor's notice is presented.
 If on a particular day your child cannot participate, please send a signed note to your child's teacher.
 Your child will be excused for up to three (3) days.
-After that time, a doctor's note is required.
+After that time, a doctor's statement is required.

-FAMILY-SCHOOL PARTNERSHIP/COMPACT
+FAMILY-SCHOOL PARTNERSHIP

 To help assure successful learning of all students, an outline of expectations for students, parents and the school has been developed.
-This Family-School Compact is an agreement that each participant will do what is necessary to provide an environment conducive to learning.
-The Family-School Partnership (Appendix B) and the Family Involvement Policy (Appendix C) are located at the end of this handbook.
+This Family School Partnership is an agreement that each participant will do what is necessary to provide an environment conducive to learning.
+The Family School Partnership and the Family Involvement Policy are located at the end of this handbook.

-FIELD TRIPS & ASSEMBLIES
+FIELD TRIPS/ ASSEMBLIES

-Properly supervised and planned educational field trips are an important part of the instructional program.
-A signed permission form from a parent or guardian is required for all field trips including out of district trips.
-If a field trip is scheduled that requires an overnight stay, (which is extremely rare) evidence of health insurance is required or parents must sign a disclaimer, prior to the field trip, stating that the district is harmless in the event of an accident.
+Properly supervised and planned educational field trips are an important and essential component of the curriculum and total school program.
+A signed permission form from a parent or guardian is required for all field trips.
+If a field trip is scheduled that requires an overnight stay (which is extremely rare at the school), evidence of health insurance is required.

 Parents and/or guardians are encouraged to be chaperones on field trips.
-A field trip chaperone must have fulfilled the requirements of a background investigation and a criminal records check (a designated volunteer - school board policy IJOC (see policy at https://www.goffstown.k12.nh.us)).
-If you are a chaperone and/or choose to take your child home directly from a field trip, you must provide written notification of your intent.
+A field trip chaperone must have fulfilled the requirements of a background investigation and a criminal records check (a designated volunteer - School Board Policy IJOC).

+Please contact your child's teacher for consideration prior to the field trip.
+If you are a chaperone and/or choose to take your child home directly from a field trip, you must provide written notification of your intent before the day of the field trip.

-In most cases, the children are not charged a fee for school field trips.
-Please be assured that all children, whether or not they can afford the fee, will participate in all mandatory field trips.
+In most cases, the children are charged a fee for school field trips.
+Please be assured that all children, whether or not they can afford the fee, will participate in all mandatory school field trips.